 About Me

-I am a fourth-year Ph.D.
-Candidate in Operations Management at the Robert H. Smith School of Business, University of Maryland, affiliated with the Institute for Trustworthy AI in Law & Society (TRAILS) and the Language Science Center (LSC).
-I am advised by Professor Wedad J. Elmaghraby.
-I received my Bachelor’s degree in Financial Management and Mathematical Statistics from Xiamen University and a Master’s degree in Applied Statistics from the University of Michigan-Ann Arbor.
+I am a fifth-year Ph.D. candidate in Operations Management at the Robert H. Smith School of Business, University of Maryland, affiliated with the Institute for Trustworthy AI in Law & Society and the Language Science Center.
+I am fortunate to be advised by Professor Wedad J. Elmaghraby.
+Prior to my doctoral studies, I earned a Master’s degree in Applied Statistics from the University of Michigan–Ann Arbor and a dual Bachelor’s degree in Financial Management and Mathematical Statistics from Xiamen University.

 Research Interests